WCCNet: Wavelet-context Cooperative Network for Efficient Multispectral Pedestrian Detection: Experiments

-Secondly, for evaluation on model efficiency, the number of parameters, FLOPs, and the inference time are provided in Table. \ref{Tab.
+\paragraph{Efficiency Comparison} For evaluation on model efficiency, the number of parameters, FLOPs, and the inference time are provided in Table. \ref{Tab.
 KAIST}.
-Besides, the Speed vs. $\mathrm{MR}^{-2}$ curves under reasonable setting are shown in Fig. \ref{Fig. KAIST_Curve}(a).
-It is obvious that, compared with previous works, WCCNet achieves remarkable fast speed with fewer parameters and lower computational cost while maintaining superior accuracy, which also supports the computational complexity analysis in Sec. \ref{Sect.backbone}.
-Especially, WCCNet-S with only 9.75$M$ parameters and 53.29$G$ FLOPs can infer at a speed of $156.49$ frames per second (FPS) while maintain competitive accuracy, which again shows the efficiency of WCCNet and its potential in practical applications.
+Besides, the Speed vs. $\mathrm{MR}^{-2}$ curves under reasonable setting are shown in Fig. \ref{fig. Speed vs. Accuracy}.
+It is obvious that, compared with previous works, WCCNet achieves remarkable fast speed with fewer parameters and lower computational cost while maintaining superior accuracy.
+Especially, WCCNet-S with only 9.75$M$ parameters and 53.86$G$ FLOPs can infer at a speed of $152.44$ frames per second (FPS) while maintain competitive accuracy, which again shows the efficiency of WCCNet and its potential in practical applications.

+\paragraph{Visual Comparison} Several detection results for complex scenarios are shown in Fig. \ref{Fig. det_result}.
+It can be observed that WCCNet is able to accurately detect pedestrians in challenging situations, including heavy occlusions, absence of RGB information with low illumination, and small-scale pedestrians.